mariusmu/Python-GPL-Programs/README.md

-# Python-programs
+# Windows Path Manager cli
 Manage your windows easily paths using your command prompt.

+## Functionality
-Windows Path Manager - List all path values as a list.
-Add and remove and update registry
+- List all path values as a list.
+- Add and remove paths
+- Update single folder paths